ucmiku/CS307ProjectII/README.md

 > If any jar file presents in the `submit` folder, the runner will use it
 > instead of the latest code in `sustc-api` module.

-Then create exactly one SQL file (any filename is acceptable) under the `submit` folder that could properly initialize your database.
 You don't need to include a `create database` statement in your submission, as we will create the database for you.

 ```text